Research Interests

 Current efforts are related to

-- Multi-sensor fusion for flow state estimation and diagnostics;
+- Multi-sensor fusion for aerospace state estimation and diagnostics;

 - Unsteady aerodynamics and separation control.